roq-trading/roq-api/README.md

 ## What is it?

-An API required by the various Roq developed solutions to communicate.
+The API required by the various Roq developed solutions.
-By itself, the API offers very little functionality:
-Mainly data structures and utilities.
+By itself, the API offers very little functionality: mainly data structures and utilities.

-This document is meant to describe high level design.
+This document is meant to describe high level design choices.
 Please refer to [roq-samples](https://github.com/roq-trading/roq-samples) for how to use.